universitytraining/todo-app/README.md

 2. cd todo-app

+3. Install dependencies and run environment for front and backend.
+We have to run npm install in both directories, and then npm run dev in the frontend dir, and npm run server in the backend dir.
+- cd frontend
-3. npm install
+- npm install

-4. npm run dev
+- npm run dev
+- cd backend
+- npm install

-5. npm run server
+- npm run server

 Progress
 1. Initiate Vite+ReactJS project.